oluwatobicode/suspicious_ip_detetctor/Readme.md

 > pip install requests python-dotenv

 3. Create a .env file in the root directory with the following:

    > API_KEY=your_abuseipdb_api_key
    > API_URL=https://api.abuseipdb.com/api/v2/check

+4. Create a api key on Abuse IPdb when you sign up there

-4.Create an Ip_addresses.txt file and add the IPs you want to check, one per line.
+5.Create an Ip_addresses.txt file and add the IPs you want to check, one per line.

 > Example:
 > 8.8.8.8